dendronhq/dendron-site/vault/dendron.rfc.37.team-task-management.md

 ### Executing Queries

-In the future, we will support this using [[22 Queries|dendron://dendron.dendron-site/dendron.rfc.22-queries]].
-The nice thing about having tasks syncwed with github projects [^github-project] is that it supports filters and queries on tasks.
+The nice thing about having tasks syncwith github projects [^github-project] is that it supports filters and queries on tasks.
 It can answer questions like:

 - all tasks that are assigned to me that are due this week/month/year